Eleventyseven: Reunion and new album (2016–present)

 On November 26, 2016, lead singer Matt Langston and Bassist Davey Davenport posted a vlog announcement on the band's official Facebook page.
 In the vlog, they stated that Eleventyseven had returned with a new podcast entitled Eleventylife in which the band's origins and lifespan until its death would be discussed.
 The band also announced that a new album was in the works and was almost finished.

-On November 21, 2016 the Eleventylife podcast's first three episodes were released.
+On November 21, 2016, the Eleventylife podcast's first three episodes were released.
 The first season's run featured Matt Langston, Davey Davenport, and Viner Rob Johnston.
 Season 1 was informally hosted by YouTuber Kevin McCreary.
 During season 2 of the podcast, drummer Johnathan Stephens joined the show.
 Guest stars over the show's run have included Mallory Graham and Scott Tyler of The Rough and Tumble and Wavorly bassist Matt Lott.

 On August 21, 2017, Eleventyseven launched a Kickstarter campaign for their fifth studio album Rad Science.
 On September 3, the project reached its goal and was fully funded.
 The album was released on November 7, 2017.

-In August, 2018, Matt Langston debuted a re-envisioned version of "Appalachian Wine" off the band's Attack of the Mountain Medley EP and stated it was planned to be on the B-Sides companion release to Rad Science.
+In August 2018, Matt Langston debuted a re-envisioned version of "Appalachian Wine" off the band's Attack of the Mountain Medley EP and stated it was planned to be on the B-Sides companion release to Rad Science.
 The B-Sides EP was released on September 28.

 On October 4 & 11, 2019, Matt Langston released an interview with Brendan Brown of Wheatus on the Eleventylife podcast and debuted Eleventyseven's cover of "Teenage Dirtbag".

 On November 8, 2019, Eleventyseven launched a Kickstarter campaign for their sixth studio album Basic Glitches.
 The album was released on January 17, 2020.

 Following the release of Basic Glitches, a B-Sides EP entitled Betamosh was released on November 6, 2020.

 As part of "A Tribute to New Found Glory", a tribute album created by Pacific Ridge Records released in 2021 honoring rock band New Found Glory, Eleventyseven released a cover of "Understatement" as their own single to be featured on the album.
 The single was released on December 22, 2020, three months before the full album release on March 30, 2021.

 In a series of Instagram posts in August 2021, the band revealed their seventh EP, Revenge of the Mountain Medley, a sequel to their second EP, Attack of the Mountain Medley, was to release on November 5, 2021.

+On June 6, 2023, the band announced that the upcoming single "Side Hug" would be part of their seventh studio album.
+In the following months, the album itself was confirmed to release on October 6, and the album release party would be held on October 27, 2023, in Greenville, South Carolina.
+The title, Gloom & Bloom, as well as the track list and album cover, were revealed on September 5.
+The deluxe edition of Gloom & Bloom was released on May 24, 2024.